 [A] defendant’s assignment of his claims against his insurer to a plaintiff is invalid if (1) it is made before an adjudication of plaintiff’s claim against defendant in a fully adversarial trial, (2) defendant’s insurer has tendered a defense, and (3) either (a) defendant’s insurer has accepted coverage, or (b) defendant’s insurer has made a good faith effort to adjudicate coverage issues prior to the adjudication of plaintiffs claim.

 Id. (emphasis added).
 The Court made clear that this list of factors in combination or otherwise was not immutable and would have to be examined in each case. the assignability of choses in action as a matter of equity, the common law has always recognized serious concerns about the fairness of trials resulting from such transactions and the fact that such agreements exponentially increase and stir-up litigation in a champertous fashion.
 Id. citing RESTATEMENT (SECOND) OF CONTRACTS § 317(2)(b) (1981) and numerous other authorities.
-The court then analyzed four prior decisions in which it had found assignments to be contrary to public policy, including decisions relating to non-assignability of legal malpractice claims, unenforceability of Mary Carter agreements, non-assignability of direct claims to a settling codefendant in a personal injury suit, and non-assignability of interests in estates.
+The court then analyzed four prior decisions in which it had found assignments to be contrary to public policy, including decisions relating to non-assignability of legal malpractice claims, unenforceability of Mary Carter agreements, non-assignability of direct claims to a settling codefendant, and non-assignability of interests in estates.
 Id.
 The court concluded that it had never “upheld assignments in the face of concerns that such agreements might increase and/or distort litigation.